World Rock Paper Scissors Day

 We offer Instant Win scratchcards, and lottery draws.
 Lottery draws are even simpler than “Rock, Paper, Scissors” matches, and you don’t need to keep your eye on your opponents.

-The Health Lottery operates on behalf of 6 Community Interest Companies (CICs), managing 6 society lotteries that operate in 12 geographical regions across Great Britain.
-These exist to help tackle health inequalities in their respective areas.
-People’s Health Trust (PHT) is an independent charity that assesses grant applications and award funding across the 12 regions.
-Read about some of the good causes HERE.
-For information regarding all funded projects or to submit a grant application visit PHT HERE.
-20.34% of every lottery draw ticket and online scratchcard purchased is donated to good causes.
-36.02% is spent on prizes.
-43.64% is spent expenses (actual expenses exceed this figure).
-Our average annual proceeds from lotteries are £12.5m.
-The odds of winning The Big Win jackpot are (1 in 2.1m) and the odds of winning any Big Win prize is (1 in 9.7).
-The odds of winning the All or Nothing jackpot is (1 in 1.35m) and the odds of winning any All or Nothing prize is (1 in 4.5).
-The odds of winning a QuickWin jackpot is (1 in 2.1m) and the odds of winning any QuickWin prize is (1 in 6).
+The Health Lottery Foundation exists to raise funds in support of health-related causes throughout Great Britain.
+It receives and assesses grant applications and awards funding across GB.
+For information on good causes and to apply for a grant click HERE.
+20% of every lottery draw ticket and online scratchcard purchased goes towards good causes.
+Across all games, 34% is spent on prizes and 46% is spent on expenses (actual expenses exceed this figure).
+Our average annual proceeds from lotteries are £14.5m.
+The odds of winning The Big Win jackpot are 1 in 2.1m and the odds of winning any Big Win prize is 1 in 9.7.
+The odds of winning the All or Nothing jackpot is 1 in 1.35m and the odds of winning any All or Nothing prize is 1 in 4.5.
+The odds of winning a QuickWin jackpot is 1 in 2.1m and the odds of winning any QuickWin prize is 1 in 6.
 All winning lottery numbers are selected using an approved random number generator (RNG).
 Click on the links below for full T&Cs and FAQs for each of our games.

 Please help us to support vital health causes in your community.
-Each of the 6 society lotteries is licensed by the Gambling Commission.
+The Health Lottery Foundation is licensed by the Gambling Commission.